ipa320/ipa_coverage_planning/ipa_room_segmentation/readme.md

 The algorithms are implemented in common/src, using the headers in common/include/ipa_room_segmentation.
 Each algorithm has its own class, so if you want to use it alone you have to include the header for the algorithm you want to use and make a new object.
 Then you have to execute the segmentMap() function, which segments the map.

 For large maps the algorithms can take a few minutes to complete the segmentation, especially the semantic and voronoi random field segmentation.
-If you want fast results, the morphological and distance segmentation are the fastest, but might return not the best results if you have wide open spaces.
+If you want fast results, the morphological and distance segmentation are the fastest, but they might return not the best results if you have wide open spaces.
 To see results on different maps, see [http://wiki.ros.org/ipa_room_segmentation](http://wiki.ros.org/ipa_room_segmentation).

 # Available algorithms